varabyte/kobweb/README.md

 * **sections** - Medium-level composables that represent compound areas inside your pages, organizing a collection of many children composables.
 If you have multiple layouts, it's likely sections would be shared across them.
 For example, nav headers and footers are great candidates for this subfolder.
 * **widgets** - Low-level composables.
-Focused UI pieces that you may want to re-use all around your site.
+Focused UI pieces that you may want to reuse all around your site.
 For example, a stylized visitor counter would be a good candidate for this subfolder.

 ## Markdown